kristianmandrup/infomatrix-blog/_posts/ember-2.md

 There is a need for a sort of Component "message bus" or component publish/subscribe mechanism.

 It would make sense to extract the Router as a separate component much like in AngularJS.
-A Data Services could use its own router to route to and get specific data.
+A Data Service could use its own router to route to and get specific data.
 A component could be router/state "aware" without using the application url router.

 The app router could (by default) be an `UrlRouter`, an extension of a more generic `StateRouter`.